-With the amount of data gathered growing faster than an organization’s ability to address the environmental issues, alternative solutions are now being sought by many companies.
+With the amount of data gathered growing faster than an organization’s ability to address it, alternative solutions are now being sought by many companies.
 This was the case for a client of ClearScale who was in the renewable, solar energy space.
 Over the years their client and project database had exceeded their hardware footprint and they approached ClearScale to find a solution that would allow them to grow as needed, be cost-effective, allow for continuous uptime during migration, and ultimately provide an enterprise-level solution with features including encryption, both when the is data stored and during transmission.

-The Amazon Aurora Migration Solution
+The MySQL to Amazon Aurora Migration Solution

-As an AWS Certified Premier Partner, ClearScale has a large tool belt to create solutions from using the robust AWS services that Amazon provides.
+As an AWS Premier Tier Services Partner, ClearScale has a large tool belt to create solutions using the robust AWS services that Amazon provides.
 Given the client’s requirements, we determined that migrating to Amazon Aurora would suit them best.
 With Aurora, Amazon has once again solved a persistent problem for customers needing to make the switch to a new database solution for improved performance and scalability, but hesitate to do so because of the overhead involved and downtime during the transition.

 With Amazon Aurora, clients get a highly scalable environment that constantly evolves to suit their growing list of needs.
 Starting at a lower end of 2 virtual CPUs and 15 GB of memory and able to scale up to 32 virtual CPUs and 244 GB of memory, Aurora provides the capacity to process large amounts of data and requests — essentially 500,000 read requests or 100,000 write requests every second — with only 10 milliseconds latency.
 Paired with the ability to grow automatically from 10 GB of space up to 64 TB of space as a client’s data store grows, Amazon Aurora provides five times the throughput of a standard MySQL instance running on comparable hardware.

 In addition, ClearScale knew that merely storing and serving up the data was only one part of our client’s need.
 We knew that Amazon Aurora provided high uptime at 99.99%.
-Because it was completely managed by Amazon, our client no longer had to worry about procuring, administering, and maintaining the servers or the environment.
+Because it’s completely managed by Amazon, our client no longer had to worry about procuring, administering, and maintaining the servers or the environment.
 Should an outage occur, Aurora has the ability to have a failover in less than 30 seconds which is completely transparent to our client or their users.
 This is due to the fact that Amazon Aurora has six copies of our client’s data replicated across three different physical zones which essentially makes the system self-healing.
 Because Amazon takes on the responsibility of managing the server environment, they also actively monitor and back up our client’s data to S3 buckets which allow for point-in-time recovery should something occur.

 However, storing data, reduced latency on data access, and high uptime and failover ability means nothing without having the entire environment secure.
 Amazon Aurora addresses this as well by completely securing the entire environment with several layers.
 Amazon has gone out of the way to make certain that anyone using Aurora will feel confident that the data they host in AWS is secure and readily available, whether it’s from using AWS Virtual Private Cloud (VPC), giving our client the ability to encrypt keys we helped them create through AWS Key Management Service (KMS), or encrypting data-in-transit using SSL.